Preparation for law school

 Is it okay to submit a letter of recommendation from an employer?
 What about from a teaching assistant?
 We require only one letter of recommendation for your application to be considered complete, but we suggest that you submit up to three.
 (In general, we find that submitting more than three tends to result in unhelpful repetition of information—but that said, of course, additional letters may make sense in an individual case.)
 For most applicants, an academic recommendation is the most useful.
 It can be from an undergraduate or a graduate institution, and it need not be from a professor.
 The best advice is to select recommenders who know you the best and can speak in the most detail about your potential contribution, and for many candidates, that recommender will be a teaching assistant or graduate student instructor.
 We also find it very useful to hear from employers or others who have supervised your work (whether in a volunteer or for-pay capacity).
 For some candidates, a helpful recommender might be more idiosyncratic, such as a coach.
 The only recommendations we usually find unhelpful are those from people who have themselves attained impressive accomplishments but who have little detailed knowledge of the candidate, and those from relatives, who may know the candidate quite intimately but to whom we naturally attribute a certain bias.

 I have an LSAT of X, and a GPA of Y. What are my chances of admission?
 Because we receive so many highly competitive applications and base our decisions on a wide variety of factors, it is very difficult to judge an individual applicant's chances of admission.
-Even if we have all of the relevant information for an applicant, admissions decisions are made within the context of the entire applicant pool—and we typically receive about 5000 applications for about 315 spots.
+Even if we have all of the relevant information for an applicant, admissions decisions are made within the context of the entire applicant pool—and we receive more than 5000 applications for a target class of 300.
 That said, the median LSAT score for the 2016 entering class was 168 and the 25th and 75th percentiles for the class were 164 and 169, respectively.
 The median GPA was 3.78 with the 25th and 75th percentiles falling at 3.57 and 3.88, respectively.

 If you sent me an invitation to apply, am I more likely to be accepted?
 We send invitations to apply only to those people who, through the information they provide to LSAC's Candidate Referral Service, seem like they would be competitive applicants.
 However, the only information we have available to us through the Candidate Referral Service is limited: LSAT, GPA, major, undergraduate institution, and so forth.
 An invitation to apply cannot be a guarantee of admission, because, as described above, we take many other factors into account that are not reflected in the summary data provided by CRS.
 Historically, however, receiving an invitation does indicate a greater likelihood of admission; we admit about one fifth of the overall pool, but we admit more than half of the applicants who were invited to apply.